slieberth/aioRunbook/docs/index.rst

 .. figure::  images/aioRunbook.jpg
    :align:   center

-aioRunbook is designed to be controlled by either shell execution respectively an aihttp web microservice (future).
+aioRunbook is designed to be controlled by either shell execution (aioRunbookScheduler) respectively aihttp web api (aioRunbookHttpServer), which utilizes the procedures from aioRunbookScheduler.

 Use cases for aioRunbook are: